-The congregation has been served by 8 pastors and 9 principals as of the start of 2001.
-The pastors: William Damman (1873-1894); John Jenny (1894-1931); Paul G. Naumann (1931-1941); Gervasius Fisher (1941-1949); Harold H. Eckert (1949-1961); Paul G. Eckert (1959- ); Timothy P. Henning (1989-1998); Timothy J. Spaude (2000- ); Richard A. Waldschmidt (2001- ).
-The principals: Albert Baerwald (1873-1885); August Haise (1885-1909); Friedrich Curschmann (1893-1928); George Denninger (1928-1947); Raymond Mueller (1947-1959); Kenneth Kolander (1949-1969); Arlen Koestler (1969-1978); David Hackmann (1978-2014); Brian Mensching (2014- )
+The congregation has been served by 10 pastors and 10 principals.
+The pastors: William Damman (1873-1894); John Jenny (1894-1931); Paul G. Naumann (1931-1941); Gervasius Fisher (1941-1949); Harold H. Eckert (1949-1961); Paul G. Eckert (1959-2014); Timothy P. Henning (1989-1998); Timothy J. Spaude (2000- ); Richard A. Waldschmidt (2001- ), James L. Langebartels (2022- ).
+The principals: Albert Baerwald (1873-1885); August Haise (1885-1909); Friedrich Curschmann (1893-1928); George Denninger (1928-1947); Raymond Mueller (1947-1959); Kenneth Kolander (1949-1969); Arlen Koestler (1969-1978); David Hackmann (1978-2014); Brian Mensching (2014-2018); Joshua Walker (2018- ).

 - organized on April 20th.

 - First church dedicated in October, location at W. Forest Home Avenue and S. 13th and W. Mitchell Street.

 - Second school dedicated in November; served until 1964.

 Pastor Gervasius Fischer accepted a call to Mankato, MN.

 Pastor Harold Eckert installed August 7th as 5th pastor.